-NOTE: In order make drug- and poisoning-related conditions in the CCB as meaningful as possible for public health, and to maintain the condition list as mutually exclusive and exhaustive, we have modified these conditions from WHO and IHME standards based on consensus with colleagues and on "Consensus Recommendations for National and State Poisoning Surveillance – ISW7 2012”.
+NOTE: In order make drug- and poisoning-related conditions in the CCB as meaningful as possible for public health, and to maintain the condition list as mutually exclusive and exhaustive, we have modified these conditions from WHO and IHME standards based on discussion with the CDPH Substance and Addition Prevention Branch (SAPB) and on the CDC “Consensus Recommendations for National and State Poisoning Surveillance – ISW7 2012”.

 - The “Drug overdose (poisoning/substance use disorders)” condition includes “accidental poisonings by drugs” codes (X40-X44) and “substance use disorder codes” (F11-F16, F18, F19), but not alcohol use disorder (F10) which is included in the separate detailed level “Alcohol use disorders” condition.
 This conditions also includes “newborn (suspected to be) affected by maternal use of drugs of addiction” (P044).